nabeelmaklai/mona-e-lisa/README.md

 ## Future Enhancements

-some potential future enhancements include:
+Some potential future enhancements include:

 - Adding art work through quering and API
 - implementing an AI API that generates art using prompts by the user